ekataglobal/solrcloud_manager/README.md

 Prerequisites:
 ==============

 Assumes you're handling ALL collection configuration data in ZooKeeper.
+(I use -Dsolr.solrxml.location=zookeeper too, although that probably isn't required)

 Assumes Solr >= 4.8.
 Specifically, the ADDREPLICA collections API command was added in 4.8.
 Earlier cluster versions may work if you don't need to add replicas, but this is untested.